 3. The Angle

-Any way you slice it, Klipsch earphones are designed so you can enjoy your music without interruption or having to adjust your earbuds.
+Any way you slice it, Klipsch earphones are designed so you can enjoy your music without interruption or having to adjust your earbuds constantly.

 Andrew Doerr is an Engineering Program Manager with Klipsch.
 He holds two patents for in-ear headphone acoustic design and holds a Bachelor's Degree in Acoustic Engineering.